Skip to main content

 Loading nested types

-All struct types are represented as complex and will be loaded as JSON (if destination permits) or a string.
-Currently we do not support struct types, even if they are present in the destination.
+All struct types are represented as json and will be loaded as JSON (if the destination permits) or a string.
+Currently, we do not support struct types, even if they are present in the destination (except BigQuery which can be configured to handle them)

-If you want to represent nested data as separated tables, you must yield panda frames and arrow tables as records.
+If you want to represent nested data as separate tables, you must yield panda frames and arrow tables as records.
 In the examples above:

 # yield panda frame as records